-I almost died the day these cookies were being made and photographed for the blog.
+I almost died the day these black bean cookies were being made and photographed for the blog.

 Not really, but kind of.